General Electric Company (GE) Stock might be a good idea to buy

-Oppenheimer raised the price target for the General Electric Company (NYSE:GE) stock from “an Outperform” to “a Perform”.
-The rating was released on March 11, 2021.
-We previously noted in another research note published on March 04, 2021 by Morgan Stanley that reiterated the stock to an Overweight with a price target of $17 for GE stock.
-The research report from DZ Bank has upgraded the stock from Sell to Hold, with a price target set at $11.
-The stock was upgraded by Oppenheimer, who disclosed in a research note on November 24, 2020, from Perform to Outperform and set the price objective to $12.
-In their research brief published October 09, 2020, Goldman analysts resumed the General Electric Company stock to Buy with a price target of $10.
+Citigroup raised the price target for the General Electric Company (NYSE:GE) stock to “a Buy”.
+The rating was released on May 14, 2021.
+The research report from Morgan Stanley has reiterated the stock to Overweight, with a price target set at $17.
+The stock was upgraded by DZ Bank, who disclosed in a research note on December 16, 2020, from Sell to Hold and set the price objective to $11.
+In their research brief published November 24, 2020, Oppenheimer analysts upgraded the General Electric Company stock from Perform to Outperform with a price target of $12.

 Sponsored